-Focusing on providing high-touch service to a limited number of family relationships, DCA conducts detailed market analysis, economic analysis, financial analysis, and overall portfolio construction / diversification analysis in formulating its investment recommendations.
-Generally, our investment recommendations are in private investment vehicles mostly within the real estate, real assets, agriculture, private company, private equity, and joint venture investment sectors and/or cash management strategies.
+DCA provides high-touch service to a limited number of family relationships.
+DCA focuses on identifying, evaluating, investing in, and managing tax-efficient investments across a broad spectrum of diversified asset classes.
+Generally, our investment recommendations are in private investment vehicles mostly within the real estate, real assets, agriculture, private company, private equity, private debt, and joint venture investment sectors and/or cash management strategies.
 However, through discussions with the family, this may extend to other investments which may be well suited to their stated investment objectives at the time.

-We often coordinate with your accountant and estate planning lawyer to address tax, estate planning, asset protection, and investment issues.
+Upon request, we can coordinate with your accountant and estate planning lawyer to address tax, estate planning, asset protection, and investment issues.
 That way you can spend more time pursuing your passions.
-This effort to coordinate is important because without it the components of an overall plan often become disconnected.

 When presenting private investment opportunities, DCA will only do so with families that meet the qualification requirements.
 DCA will work to source private investment opportunities, many of which will not be generally available to the investing public, conduct due diligence, research and recommend both affiliated and unaffiliated private funds to clients.
-The types of private funds include, but are not limited to hedge funds, real estate funds, private equity funds, limited offerings, and venture capital funds (collectively, "Private Investments").
-Investing in Private

-Investments involves various risks, which an investor should be aware of, including, but not limited to, the potential for complete loss of initial investment.
+The types of private funds may include, but are not limited to, hedge funds, real estate funds, private equity funds, limited offerings, and venture capital funds (collectively, "Private Investments").
+Investing in Private Investments involves various risks, which an investor should be aware of, including, but not limited to, the potential for complete loss of initial investment.
 A discussion of certain (but not all) investment risks is provided in Section 8 below.
-Note that we often recommend individual private investments alongside or outside of a private fund structure, which often offer lower fees to our clients as compared to investing solely through fund vehicles.
-Please also refer to Item 8 below for further information on risks surrounding these types of securities and Item 10 regarding conflicts for the affiliated private fund and related co-investments.
+Note that we often recommend individual private investments alongside or outside of a private fund structure, which often offer lower fees to our clients as compared to investing solely through fund vehicles, though they also provide less diversification Please also refer to Item 8 below for further information on risks surrounding these types of securities and Item 10 regarding conflicts for the affiliated private fund and related co-investments.

-DCA may consider adding new clients during 2024.
-New clients should be aware that we have committed to providing the Founding Family with recommendations to invest in certain Private Investments deemed suitable with their investment objectives and in accordance with their investment policy statement prior to DCA making such recommendations to other DCA clients.
+Clients and potential clients should be aware that we have committed to providing the Founding Family with recommendations to invest in certain Private Investments deemed suitable with their investment objectives and in accordance with their investment policy statement prior to DCA making such recommendations to other DCA clients.
 Therefore, dependent upon the size of the investment opportunity and timing of the recommendation, other DCA clients may not have access to the same investments.
 This is a conflict of interest that must be considered prior to becoming a client of DCA.